BEST UAE Cruise Deals (2023 + 2024): Cheap & Discount Cruises to UAE - Cruise Critic

-Popular UAE cruises often sail to Dubai, Muscat, Abu Dhabi, Mombasa and Doha during their cruise itinerary.
+Popular UAE cruises often sail to Dubai, Muscat, Mombasa and Zanzibar during their cruise itinerary.
 UAE cruises could leave from Dubai, Istanbul and Doha.
 Most commonly, UAE cruises sail for 15+ Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.